Should Life Insurance Be Part of My New Year’s Resolution?

 While a handful of old-school insurers shy away from the benefits of technology, more and more companies are taking a page from SoFi and Ladder, and simplifying the shopping process online.
 Using online tools, such as this calculator saves busy professionals a lot of valuable time.
 SoFi has partnered with Ladder so and apply online in about 5 minutes for instant coverage.
 They offer up to $8 million in coverage—in many cases, with no medical test*.

 **Coverage amounts range from $100k up to $8 million.
 Instant coverage may be available to applicants that meet certain risk and eligibility requirements.
-A medical test may be required for applicants that do not meet these eligibility criteria.Ladder offers term policies in New York (policy form # MN-26) that are issued by Allianz Life Insurance Company of New York, New York.
-Term policies are issued in all other states and DC by Fidelity Security Life Insurance Company®, Kansas City, MO (policy form No. ICC17-M-1069, M-1069 and Policy No. TL-146).
+A medical test may be required for applicants that do not meet these eligibility criteria.Ladder policies are issued in New York by Allianz Life Insurance Company of New York, New York, NY (Policy form # MN-26) and in all other states and DC by Allianz Life Insurance Company of North America, Minneapolis, MN (Policy form # ICC20P-AZ100 and # P-AZ100).
+Only Allianz Life Insurance Company of New York is authorized to offer life insurance in the state of New York.
 Coverage and pricing is subject to eligibility and underwriting criteria.
 SoFi Agency and its affiliates do not guarantee the services of any insurance company.
 The California license number for SoFi Agency is 0L13077 and for Ladder is OK22568.
 Ladder, SoFi and SoFi Agency are separate, independent entities and are not responsible for the financial condition, business, or legal obligations of the other.
 Social Finance, Inc. (SoFi) and Social Finance Life Insurance Agency, LLC (SoFi Agency) do not issue, underwrite insurance or pay claims under LadderLifeTM policies.
 SoFi is compensated by Ladder for each issued term life policy.
 SoFi offers customers the opportunity to reach Ladder Insurance Services, LLC to obtain information about estate planning documents such as wills.
 Social Finance, Inc. (“SoFi”) will be paid a marketing fee by Ladder when customers make a purchase through this link.
 All services from Ladder Insurance Services, LLC are their own.
 Once you reach Ladder, SoFi is not involved and has no control over the products or services involved.
 The Ladder service is limited to documents and does not provide legal advice.
 Individual circumstances are unique and using documents provided is not a substitute for obtaining legal advice.